analogdevicesinc/msdk/Examples/MAX32665/BLE_LR_Peripheral/README.md

 This project is a demo for long range advertising.
 The coded PHY (s=8) is used.
 The advertising interval is 40 ms. And in each advertising data, it includes 50-byte user data.

 The project is modified from the BLE_fit project.
+It works with the BLE_LR_Central project.

 ### Project Usage